Arc Virtual Cell Atlas

 It contains 100m cells from ~60,000 drug perturbation experiments, mapping the response of 50 cancer models to 1,100+ drug treatments.
 The dataset leveraged Parse Biosciences GigaLab for single cell sample preparation and Ultima Genomics for sequencing.

-A preprint describing the dataset is here.
+A preprint describing the dataset is available on bioRxiv.

 © 2025.
 This work is openly licensed via CC0 1.0.